iam-salma/crisis-news-tracker/README.md

-# CrisisAid - News and Awareness Website
+# 🌍 CrisisAid — Real-Time News & Awareness Hub

-CrisisAid is a real-time crisis awareness platform built to inform, support, and mobilize action during humanitarian emergencies across the globe.
+CrisisAid is more than just a news site — it's your real-time window into global emergencies, designed to inform, support, and spark action when it matters most.

-This full-stack web application aggregates live crisis news using web scraping and public APIs, and visualizes them on an interactive world map using Leaflet.js.
-Each crisis is geo-tagged, filtered by country, and linked with verified donation sources to encourage timely aid.
+Built with a powerful full-stack setup, CrisisAid pulls in live crisis updates from around the world using smart web scraping and trusted public APIs.
+These updates are then brought to life on an interactive world map 🌐 with geo-tagged markers, country filters, and verified donation links 💸 — so you're never just a bystander.

-In addition to providing situational updates, the platform features a newsletter subscription, country-based filters, and an intuitive UI for engagement.
-The backend, powered by FastAPI and Flask, supports scalable API endpoints and handles real-time data updates.

-### Tech stack:
-  Flask, FastAPI, Uvicorn, SQLite, HTML, CSS, JavaScript, Leaflet.js

-###💡 **Key Features**:
+Whether you're tracking events, sharing updates, or looking to help, CrisisAid gives you:

+🗺️ A global crisis map (thanks to Leaflet.js)

+📬 A newsletter to stay in the loop

+🧠 A clean and responsive UI that actually feels good to use

+On the backend, it's powered by FastAPI + Flask for lightning-fast data delivery, and built to scale — just like the impact we’re aiming for.

+Join us in turning awareness into action ⚡.

+### 💡 Key Features:

 🔄 Real-time crisis news aggregation